What is a Joint Venture?

-In this section we are going to talk about few, most common types of joint ventures:
+In this section we are going to talk about a few, most common types of joint ventures:

-When separate joint venture business is set up by a new company by handling a contract, separate joint venture business is formed.
-The partners each own share individually in the company and agree on how they should manage it.
+When a separate joint venture business is set up by a new company by handling a contract, a separate joint venture business is formed.
+The partners each own shares individually in the company and agree on how they should manage it.

-Joining business partnership or a limited liability partnership is a type of merger of two businesses.
+Joining a business partnership or a limited liability partnership is a type of merger of two businesses.

-The characteristics of Joint Venture are as follows –
+The characteristics of a Joint Venture are as follows –

 A joint venture is entered between two or more parties to merge each other's qualitative features.
 The company possesses a special characteristic which another company might lack.